Skip to content

 Conclusion

-What should be fundamentally considered?
-Identifying an allergen is a step-by-step process: After consulting with a doctor, a skin test is usually performed first.
+What should be considered in principle?
+Identifying an allergen is a step-by-step process: After consulting a doctor, a skin test is usually performed first.
 Blood tests are used when a skin test is difficult or too risky.
 Additionally, some allergens are not available as ready-to-use solutions for skin tests.
 A provocation test only makes sense if a skin test or blood test does not provide a clear result.

 The attending physician decides which type of allergy test is most appropriate for you.